Cleaning the Air at Street Level

 Roadside Air Quality Trends

 The above measures have brought a significant improvement of roadside air quality.
-Compared with 1999, the concentrations of major air pollutants recorded at the roadside air quality monitoring stations have been on a declining trend in 2020: the annual average concentrations of respirable suspended particulates (RSP), fine suspended particulates (FSP), NO2, and sulphur dioxide (SO2) have dropped by 66%, 65%, 29% and 81% respectively, and the number of smoky vehicles spotted has also been reduced by nearly 90%.
-Although NO2 concentration at the roadside has dropped by about 40% from its peak in 2011, it is still at a high level, and the annual average concentration exceeds the respective annual Air Quality Objective.
+Compared with 1999, the concentrations of major air pollutants recorded at the roadside air quality monitoring stations have been on a declining trend in 2024: the annual average concentrations of respirable suspended particulates (RSP), fine suspended particulates (FSP), NO2, and sulphur dioxide (SO2) have dropped by 66%, 63%, 34% and 89% respectively.
+Although NO2 concentration at the roadside has dropped by about 47% from its peak in 2011, it is still at a high level, and the annual average concentration exceeds the respective annual Air Quality Objective.
 This remains a key challenge we need to tackle.

 To further improve roadside air quality and tackle the NO2 problem, we have embarked on additional vehicle emission control measures including the phasing out Euro IV DCVsstrengthening the emission control of petrol and LPG vehicles through the deployment of roadside remote sensing equipment and chassis dynamometers for emission testing.
 The Government is also actively promoting electric vehicle adoption in Hong Kong.